hatemzidi/idislike_chrome_extension/README.md

 changelog
 ---------

+v 0.8
+- another milestone to cover the new facebook's design for 2015
+- better performance and visual integration

 v 0.7.x
 - YEAH! we fixed the dislike button to work properly on the facebook's design for 2014
 - complete rewrite while covering all facebook input fields